djsracing/ECU/README.md

     -  Set Inom eff in settings to 20A
     -  Set Mpole in settings to 20
     -  Set FB pole in settings to 2
-    -  Set Mtemp to 32767(to resolve the motor temp issue value and for actual working, we get the calculation from DT of around)
+    -  Set Mtemp to 32767(to resolve the motor temp issue value, for actual working the value must be set in between 14500-15000 which refers to 90-100 degree celcius)
     -  Set Imax pk to 3%
 3. Give the RFE signal {It is mentioned in one of the emails that this can be done before applying the HV }
 4. Close the switch in K3(negative AIR)